 Visualizing Skill Progression

 The learning path in Ignite is designed to show a child’s progression through skills over time.
 Along this path, you may notice stop signs.
-These are intentional breaks in the sequence—natural moments to review progress, explore other learning domains, and offer teacher-led support.
+These are intentional breaks in the sequence—natural moments to review progress, explore other learning domains, and offer teacher-led support before the child attempts the skill again.

 Child Progression Path